schibsted/spid-tech-docs/resources/articles/sdks/javascript-2x.md

 ## Logout

-When using the Javascript SDK, a local cache is used to cache the logged in state of the user.
+When using the JavaScript SDK, a local cache is used to cache the logged in state of the user.
 When user clicks logout, this local cache needs to be cleared.
-That is done by calling `SPiD.logout()` in the Javascript SDK.
+That is done by calling `SPiD.logout()` in the JavaScript SDK.

 Calling `SPiD.logout()` will try to invalidate the remote logged in state too, but will not succeed in Safari when there has been more than 24 hours since the last